-When Adam and Sheri Laurich relocated from Jacksonville, Florida to Honolulu at the beginning of 2021, they had their sights set on a new adventure, a life in the sun, and the financial independence of owning their own business.
-Now in their eleventh month on Waikiki Beach, they’ve found all three — thanks in part to Getaround.
+When Adam and Sheri Laurich relocated from Jacksonville, Florida to Honolulu, they had their sights set on a new adventure, a life in the sun, and the financial independence of owning their own business.
+Now they’ve found all three — thanks in part to Getaround.

 Adam, who serves in the U.S. Army Reserve, received word last year that he would be sent to Hawaii on a three-year assignment.
 His wife Sheri, formerly a property manager, flew out a couple of months ahead of Adam to help get their living situation figured out.
 But no sooner had she landed at Honolulu International Airport than she found herself facing a problem that had been plaguing tourists and locals alike over the past two years: a rental car shortage.

 “During the COVID-19 pandemic, there was very little demand for rental cars on the island, mostly due to travel restrictions, and so a lot of companies sent most of their cars back to the mainland,” Sheri explains.
 “That’s when I first learned about car sharing as a necessity — it was the only way I could get the car I needed to take care of getting set up and moved into our new place.”